 It is not an exaggeration to say that a great teacher can change a student’s life.
-There are an endless amount of stories that attest to the benefits of a strong relationship between an educator and pupil.
+There are an endless amount of great teacher stories that attest to the benefits of a strong relationship between an educator and pupil.

 As some of the most influential role models for developing students, teachers are responsible for more than just academic enrichment.
 If you want to be a great educator, you must connect with your pupils and reach them on multiple levels, because the best teachers are committed to their students’ well-being both inside and outside the classroom.
 By forging strong relationships, educators are able to affect virtually every aspect of their students’ lives, teaching them the important life lessons that will help them succeed beyond term papers and standardized tests.